 'ESG Factors in Methodology' contains the list of environmental, social, and governance factors considered, and how they are applied in the methodology (e.g., selection, weighting or exclusion).
-It can be accessed in the Methodology Set as described above
+It can be accessed in the Methodology Set as described above.

-Appendix X: Changes to this Document
+Appendix IX: Changes to this Document

-The following sections have been updated effective June 01, 2022:
+The following sections have been updated as of June 01, 2022: